jigx-com/jigx-docs-examples/docs/Actions/open-url.md

 ## Examples and code snippets ****

 :::::ExpandableHeading
-### open-url as an action&#x20;
+### open-url as an action

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/T3ZC0Rad-LbIo-TwkAz0n_gtzweo29zg0gybp4gfc9paiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/T3ZC0Rad-LbIo-TwkAz0n_gtzweo29zg0gybp4gfc9paiphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="Open URL" alt="Open URL"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/T3ZC0Rad-LbIo-TwkAz0n_gtzweo29zg0gybp4gfc9paiphone13blueportrait.png" size="80" position="center" caption="Open URL" alt="Open URL"}
 :::

 :::VerticalSplitItem
 The simplest example of using an open-url action is to use it as a separate action.
-Thanks to this, a button will appear at the bottom, which, when pressed, will open the specific URL that we set up.&#x20;
+Thanks to this, a button will appear at the bottom, which, when pressed, will open the specific URL that we set up.

-**Example:
+**Example:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-url/open-url-action.jigx" target="_blank">GitHub</a>. &#x20;
+See the full example in <[GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-url/open-url-action.jigx).
 :::
 ::::